Adapting Your Jobsites to COVID-19

 • Challenge: Supply chain interruptions might lead to tradespeople not having the materials they need where and when they need them.

 • Solution: Reach out to vendors early so they have a chance to stock the products you need during this downtime.
 Sending your vendors a comprehensive list of required materials early will make sure they have a chance to get the right quantities in place and ready to go.
 This will also allow you to potentially lock in prices.
-Kojo can help your teams do exactly this.
+Agora can help your teams do exactly this.

 These are just a handful of strategies for how to adapt your job sites to deal with COVID-19.
 We’ll continue to share more over the coming days and weeks.